T.I. Says Candace Owens Is ‘Dangerous,’ Suggests She’s Using Her ‘Brilliance’ For Harm

 In the wake of T.I.’s conversation with conservative commentator Candace Owens at the Revolt Summit, the rapper appeared on the Big Boy’s Neighborhood talk show and again touched on the 30-year-old’s controversial political beliefs.
 Although T.I. admits he supports Owens’ “brilliance,” he believes that she is currently using her intelligence “adversely” and said the rhetoric she is pushing is “dangerous.”

-Per Complex, T.I. admits that he doesn’t believe every black person must be a Democrat and is not speaking in support or any one party.
-But the rapper claimed that — while he has nothing against Owens personally — he is opposed to the things that she says.
+Per Complex, T.I. admits that he doesn’t believe every black person must be a Democrat and is not speaking in support of any one party.
+But the rapper claimed that — while he has nothing against Owens personally — he is opposed to the things she says.
 He also addressed people of color like Owens who support Donald Trump.

 “I think it’s a bit self-serving.
 I think they see what they can gain from the administration,” he said.
 “Don’t get me wrong, if you make a little money, there are some perks.
 I’m not gonna argue against the perks.”